LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_2.rst

 to include operator declarations in the second argument.

-This directive is also used when compiling calls to the database and reflection built-in methods by looking into these methods predicate arguments.
+This directive is also used when compiling calls to the database and :ref:`reflection <reflection_reflection>` built-in methods by looking into these methods predicate arguments.

 It is possible to specify a predicate alias using the notation ``Name/Arity as Alias/Arity`` or, in alternative, the notation